erikmartino/hello-service/README.md

 # Hello World

-This is a hello world service for testing
+This is a hello world service for testing.

 ## Micronaut 3.1.1 Documentation